Start here to Learn About Contesting Wills in Texas

 This article should be your starting point to learn about contesting wills in Texas.
-It provides general information about contesting wills.
-This general article will lead you to specific articles on the site and on our blog where you can find more detailed information about the particular question you have concerning will contest.
-Click on any highlighted or underlined word to get more information.
+It provides general information about contesting a will.
+This general article will lead you to specific articles on the site and on our blog where you can find more detailed information about the particular question you have concerning will contests.

 When a person makes a will when he does not have the mental capacity to make a will or when he is so dominated by another that he can't make the will that he wants to make, a will contest often results.
 A will is contested because the contestant believes that the will is not the true will of the testator.
 In other words, it does not represent the true intent of the testator to pass his estate to the people that are the natural objects of his bounty.
 In this general article, we will discuss reasons for contesting a will (Grounds), limitations for contesting a will (Time Limits), what you need to do to contest a will (Procedure) and what happens to the estate if the contest is successful (Effect of Successfully Contesting a Will).